NextGenEngine/nextgen_game_engine/README.md

 ## Install Bazel

-Use installation instrutions from official Bazel website - `https://bazel.build/install`
+Use installation instructions from official Bazel website - `https://bazel.build/install`

 Recommended way is to install Bazelisk (no need to configure it -